Deforestation Regulation Manager

 Reporting

-The Deforestation Regulation Manager summarises the results in a report.
-When analysing the report, you have the option of clustering both by supplier and by product.
-This allows you to understand the data according to specific criteria and plan or take appropriate measures.
+The EUDR-Module summarises the results in a report.
+When analysing the report, you have the option of clustering by supplier, product or transactions.
+This allows you to analyse the data according to specific criteria and plan or take appropriate measures.

 05

-In the final step, you generate the due diligence declaration, which documents all the steps taken and their results, thereby proving your EUDR compliance.
-Finally, you upload the declaration to the connected EU information system by the deadline.
+In the final step, you generate the due diligence statement, which documents all the steps taken and their results, thereby proving your EUDR compliance.
+Finally, you upload the statement to the connected EU information system TRACES by the deadline.